 Once I was in for an exam after a tennis injury and the doctor asked me what pain I felt.
 I was perplexed.
 I couldn’t explain it.
 I just knew the pain in my shoulder was very uncomfortable–and dull, yes that was it.
-Turns out it was—wait for it—the rotator cuff.
-The idea that pain is subjective suggests a proper assessment of it requires asking the right questions, using the right adjectives.
+Turns out it was the rotator cuff.
+The idea that pain is subjective suggests a proper assessment will require asking the right questions and using the right adjectives.

 In personal injury cases and Workman’s comp cases, pain levels are used to determine compensation amounts for the patient.
 Early in my interpreting career I was assigned to interpret for injured workers during compensation hearings.
 I heard things like, impairment rating and extent of injury.
 These metrics are determined during a Functional Capacity Test (FCE).
 During this test with a medical examiner specific questions about pain are a major topic.

 I’ve interpreted many FCEs for plaintiffs in injured worker cases.
 Most injuries involve some level of back injury.
 During one of my first FCEs the patient was a truck driver who, while unloading, was struck with a stack of heavy palettes.
 The doctor asked, “Is it a tugging pain?
 Or, is it a wrenching pain?” she asked moving her hands over his back.
 Now, keep in mind she asked the question in English and I interpreted into Spanish.
 “Is it scalding pain?”
 I asked the doctor where she was getting these adjectives from.
 “The McGill Pain Questionnaire,” she replied, or also known as MPQ.

 I took a short break and found a copy on the internet translated into Spanish.
 You can almost certainly find a copy translated into your language.
 The pain scale was developed in 1971 by Dr. Melzack and Dr. Torgerson at McGill University in Montreal, Canada.
 Turns out because of it usefulness it has been translated into dozens of languages.